dgeb/json-api/format/index.md

 //...
 ```

-This section will focus exclusively on resource documents, outside of the context of request and response documents.
+This section will focus exclusively on resource objects, outside of the context of the full JSON API document.

-#### Resource Attributes <a href="#resource-document-attributes" id="resource-document-attributes" class="headerlink">¶</a>
+#### Resource Attributes <a href="#resource-object-attributes" id="resource-object-attributes" class="headerlink">¶</a>

-There are four reserved keys in resource documents:
+There are four reserved keys in resource objects:

 * `"id"`
 * `"type"`
 * `"href"`
 * `"links"`

-Every other key in a resource document represents an "attribute".
+Every other key in a resource object represents an "attribute".
 An attribute's value may
 be any JSON value.

-#### Resource IDs <a href="#resource-document-ids" id="resource-document-ids" class="headerlink">¶</a>
+#### Resource IDs <a href="#resource-object-ids" id="resource-object-ids" class="headerlink">¶</a>

-Each resource document **SHOULD** contain an `"id"` key.
+Each resource object **SHOULD** contain an `"id"` key.

 The `"id"` key in a document represents a unique identifier for the underlying
 resource, scoped to its type.
 It **MUST** be a string which **SHOULD** only